-A recent study demonstrated the Hawthorne Effect clearly in the case of handwashing, where researchers saw a 30% increase in compliance when healthcare workers were aware of being observed.
+One study demonstrated the Hawthorne Effect clearly in the case of antiseptic hand rub, where researchers saw a 55% increase in compliance when healthcare workers were re-educated and made aware of being observed.
 Other studies have shown the same result with hand sanitizer dispensers located within eyeshot of an auditor vs. those that were not.
 Additionally the gradual “decay” or decline in the desired behavior has been demonstrated in other areas of health care, including injection safety, environmental cleaning, patient care, and on and on.

 We have all experienced the Hawthorne effect in our daily lives.
 We sit a little straighter at our desks as the boss walks by, or use a reusable shopping bag at the organic grocery store.
 The idea has even entered our aphorisms, with many phrases capturing the idea of being good whether or not someone is watching.
 There is progress being made in ensuring that we are doing the right thing in healthcare, but there is always room for improvement.
 The first step is acknowledging that this is a well-documented aspect of human behavior, and then finding innovative ways to get us to all do the right thing, even when no one is watching.

 Editor's Note: This post was originally published in August 2016 and has been updated for freshness, accuracy and comprehensiveness.